MSP Best Practices

-Certain configurations require an administrative account within the MC: “SSO Connect” and “Keeper Bridge” both require an account with administrative access within an MC.
+Certain configurations require an administrative account within the MC tenant.
+For example, SSO Connect Cloud and Keeper Bridge services require an account with administrative permission within a Managed Company.
 The account is needed to bind the provisioning method to the MC instance.

 It's a good practice to only create as many roles as necessary and to name them for their functionality.
 For example, you have a team of traveling sales people who require offline access.
 It’s far better to name the role “Enable offline access” than “Traveling sales people”.
 This way, when you have an access issue six months down the road, you can easily tell what each role does as opposed to who it’s for.

 Stacking of multiple roles against the same user and/or team is a common practice.
-Do keep in mind you will always get the least permissive / most restrictive outcome of the sum of the rules.
+Please keep in mind you will always get the least permissive / most restrictive outcome of the sum of the rules.

 As your managed company(MC) and user count increases, so does the overhead of managing access control.
 For this reason it's a good practice to develop a set of standardized roles to use across the entire client base.
 This way, no matter which MC you are administering, you are ensured access control is consistent across the enterprise.

 Account Transfer is an optional feature that should be configured by the Keeper Administrator during the initial deployment phase of the Keeper rollout.
 The reason for this is because Account Transfer relies on the sharing of encryption keys between users that have rights to perform the transfer.
 The exchange of keys occurs when the user logs into their vault to retain Keeper's Zero Knowledge infrastructure.
 Therefore, the Account Transfer setup must be configured prior to the user's account being transferred.

 Require Use of 2FA - Toggle to enable.
 Located under “Two-Factor Authentication”

-Purging Deleted Records - Toggle to enable both “Days before records can be cleared permanently” and “Days before deleted records automatically purge” - We recommend setting this to 365 days Located under “Vault Features” at the bottom of the page
+Purging Deleted Records - Toggle to enable both “Days before records can be cleared permanently” and “Days before deleted records automatically purge” - We recommend setting this to 365 days Located under “Vault Features” at the bottom of the page.

 Prevent exporting of records from Web Vault and Desktop App - Toggle to enable.
 Prevents Techs from walking away with passwords if they were to leave.
 Located under “Sharing and Uploading”.